Are screens a hot spot in your family?

 Are screens a real hot spot in your family?

-Does just the sight of your kids gaming or scrolling (again!) make your heart beat faster, and your adreneline surge?
-Do you end up shouting or saying things you later regret, just to try to have them to listen AND get off their screens?
+Does just the sight of your kids gaming, scrolling (again!), or fighting over the Ipad make your heartbeat faster, and your adrenaline surge?
+Do you feel as though you’re always nagging and then end up shouting or saying things you later regret just to get your children’s attention AND get them off their screens?

 You're not alone.